oleksa-oleksa/Bash_Programming_TechTalk/README.md

 ## Overview
 Have you ever wondered how to simplify repetitive tasks, process data efficiently, or automate complex workflows without relying on heavy tools?

-Join me for an exciting session on **"The Power of Bash Programming"**, where we’ll explore how Bash scripting can revolutionize your development workflows.
+Join Alexandra for an exciting session on **"The Power of Bash Programming"**, where we’ll explore how Bash scripting can revolutionize your development workflows.

 ## What You'll Learn
 - **Why Bash matters**: Understand how this versatile scripting language empowers developers to automate tasks, manage systems, and boost productivity.